-A Denver personal injury lawyer said, “Being located in Denver, we have a lot of mountain bikers here, and see too many cases with head trauma from not wearing helmets.
+According to the Denver personal injury lawyers at Kane Dulin McQuinn Young, “Being located in Denver, we have a lot of mountain bikers here, and see too many cases with head trauma from not wearing helmets.
 Something that could’ve probably been prevented with the proper gear.”

 3. Have The Correct Bike